Chock-RJ/Nitro-Engine-Dyno/README.md

 **Current issues:**

--The servos jiter, they are on a seperate power supply with common grounds
+-The servos jiter, they are on a seperate power supply(5v, 2.4A, 12Watt with common grounds

 -I have a keybind setup for the throttle to go from 100% down to 50% breifly then back to 100% (referred to a s a "Run" from now on(CTRL+R)) (simulating the engines being throttled for a corner during a race).
 I need to be able to identify this period of time in the data being recorded.